 The boat shall follow, as closely as possible, the path specified by the judges for the event.
 Such path includes the preparation time before each pass.
 The second pass shall be in the opposite direction.
 The boat must make a reasonably straight path through the course.
-If the skier falls during or at the end of the first pass he will receive a maximum of 45 seconds in which to be ready to be taken by the boat for his second pass.
+If the skier falls during or at the end of the first pass, he will receive a maximum of 45 seconds in which to be ready to be taken by the boat for his second pass.
 At the skier's option, if he did not fall in his first pass, the boat may stop between passes for a maximum of 45 seconds.
+Skiers in M/W 8 and above may also have the option to stop after the first pass even if they fall.
 In each case the time shall start when the boat gets to the skier.
 In each case the skier is allowed to change equipment but must be in the water ready to go within the appropriate time frame or he loses the right to his second pass.
-If an approved ballast system is being used, the skier may have the option to change settings +/-50% during this time.
+If an approved ballast system is being used, the skier may have the option to change settings +/- 50% during this time.